BrachiumX/Sudoku-Solver-CLI/README.md

 ## Usage

-Run the executable with giving the input file as second argument in the command line.
+Run the executable and give the input file as second argument in the command line.

 ### Example: